 Supporting human development globally

-SEEK Development is a consulting group based in Berlin, Germany, dedicated to supporting and shaping human development globally.
+SEEK Development is a strategic and organizational consulting group based in Berlin, Germany, dedicated to driving progress and innovations in global development.

 We specialize in strategy and policy development, large programmatic and organizational evaluations, leadership and change management, and strategic advocacy.
 Our sectoral focus is on global health, education, and agriculture, with functional focus areas including aid effectiveness, the global financing architecture for development, and innovative financing approaches.

 SEEK Development works primarily with international organizations, public-sector and civil-society institutions, foundations, and socially responsible enterprises.
 SEEK’s clients include the Bill & Melinda Gates Foundation; Gavi, the Vaccine Alliance; GIZ, the Global Fund to Fight AIDS, Tuberculosis and Malaria, the World Health Organization, and the World Bank, among others.